ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### Decrypt(Key, in Nonce, ReadOnlySpan<byte>, ReadOnlySpan<byte>, Span<byte>)

-Decrypts and authenticates the specified data using the specified key and fills the specified span of bytes with the result.
+Decrypts and authenticates the specified ciphertext using the specified key, nonce, and associated data, and fills the specified span of bytes with the decrypted plaintext.

     public void Decrypt(
         Key key,